-Yes, it is true that a recession is two or more consecutive quarters of contracting gross domestic product, but students will be interested in knowing that for a recession to be officially labeled a recession it must be declared by the National Bureau of Economic Research.
+Yes, it is true that a recession is two or more consecutive quarters of contracting gross domestic product, but students will be interested to know that for a recession to be officially labeled a recession it must be declared by the National Bureau of Economic Research.
 Their website, www.nber.org, provides numerous resources to further explain this part of the business cycle.

-PPT 2-54 Fiscal Policy
+PPT 2-53